Take part in a fundraising challenge and raise money to help older people.

 As the drugs work best when you are getting enough calcium and vitamin D, you may be prescribed supplements.
 The guidance takes account of significant risk factors as well as bone density.

-A patient version of this guidance is available by calling the NICE orderline on 0845 003 7783, or you can read it on the NICE website.
+A patient version of this guidance is available on the NICE website.

 This guidance does not apply to postmenopausal women who are on long-term steroids.

 Set your location to see what Age UK offers in your local area.

 Set the appearance of this website so you can read it more easily